Codium-ai/pr-agent/INSTALL.md

 git clone https://github.com/Codium-ai/pr-agent.git
 ```

-2. Install the requirements in your favorite virtual environment:
+2. Navigate to the `/pr-agent` folder and install the requirements in your favorite virtual environment:

+*Tip: make sure Rust is installed and in your `PATH`, instructions: https://rustup.rs*
 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 3. Copy the secrets template file and fill in your OpenAI key and your GitHub user token: